PAIR-code/lit/documentation/faq.md

 [`Model`](python_api.md#models) class.

 We also have experimental support for using LIT as a lightweight model server;
-this can be useful e.g. for comparing an experimental model on your workstation against a production model already running in an existing LIT demo.
+this can be useful, e.g., for comparing an experimental model running locally against a production model already running in an existing LIT demo.
 See [`remote_model.py`](../lit_nlp/components/remote_model.py) for more details.